dobra-e/kickstarter-analysis/README.md

 `=COUNTIFS(Kickstarter!$F:$F, "successful",Kickstarter!$D:$D,">=1000",Kickstarter!$D:$D,"<=4999",Kickstarter!$O:$O,"plays")`.

 The total number of projects for each goal range and the percentage of successful, failed, and canceled projects for each goal range was also calculated.
+To find the total number of projects, the `SUM()` function was used.
+For the percentages, the number successful, failed, and canceled were each divided by the total number of projects in the specified goal range.

 | ![Table](/Resources/Table.png) |
 |:--:|